djalbat/the-occam-user-manual/content/understanding-grammars/tokenising-content-with-lexers.md

 One other thing to note is that the last user-defined rule must match anything but whitespace.
 Given that a prior in-built rule will have already matched any whitespace this guarantees that the plain text lexer will cope with any content.
-We call this robustness and come back to this important property of both lexers and parsers in a later section.
+This is called robustness and come back to this important property of both lexers and parsers in a later section.

 [^occam-grammars]: https://github.com/djalbat/occam-grammars